ElderLawLocator

 Corrections and updates

 Attorney data can change.
 Families should verify current information directly with the attorney and state bar.
-ElderLawLocator updates source data as the pipeline is refreshed and validation checks are run.
+Corrections should be checked against public or professional source records before they are used to update a listing.